cincuranet/blog/tools/fb-net-external-engine.md

 ##### `net$update`

 Allows **hot swapping** of assemblies **from SQL** without restarting the server.
-Calling this procedure with new assembly data in `data` will replace it on the disc and invalidate internal caches.
+Calling this procedure with new assembly data in `data` will replace it on the disk and invalidate internal caches.
 It can be called while other _FbNetExternalEngine_ pieces are executing code.

-The assembly is not locked on disc, thus you can replace it directly manually as well.
+The assembly is not locked on disk, thus you can replace it directly manually as well.
 Then call the procedure with `data` set to `null`.

 #### Performance

-Single procedure call is about 3,54× slower compared to PSQL.
-That's about 0,008 ms per call on my machine.
-The fetch from stored procedure is about 1,34× slower compared to PSQL.
+Single dummy procedure call is about 3,25× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1,4× slowdown).
+That's about 0,0077 ms per call on my machine.
+The fetch from stored procedure is about 1,25× slower compared to PSQL.
+As the procedure in .NET becomes more complex the perfomance goes in favor of _FbNetExternalEngine_.

 #### Next steps